2016 Chicago Real Estate Market Report and 2017 Outlook

 The North Side followed suit with the state as a whole, experiencing a 3% appreciation year over year.
 The average home sold for $376,230.00 in 2016 versus $366,179.00 in 2015 in roughly the same amount of time, (73 days on average).
 Distressed properties have all but disappeared in this region of the city, with many of those remaining quickly snatched up by investors or developers before hitting the market.

-2016 Inventory, Supply, Demand and Overall Activity
+2016 Inventory, Supply, Demand, and Overall Activity

 A continued hurdle the Chicago market has faced since the turn-around in late 2012 is the significant lack of available for-sale housing stock.
 This is far from a “Chicago” problem mind you.
 None of the 50 states, except for North Dakota and Alaska, possessed strong “Seller Traffic”, where the month’s supply of inventory was higher than 7 months.
-In fact, nation-wide inventory levels of available homes were down every month in 2016.
+In fact, nationwide inventory levels of available homes were down every month in 2016.

 North Side Market

 The North Side of Chicago followed the national trends by continuing to post inventory levels below what is considered a “healthy and balanced” market.
-In fact, total available homes for sale in 2016 slid even lower than those listed in 2015, averaging 12% lower than the previous year’s inventory.
+In fact, the total available homes for sale in 2016 slid even lower than those listed in 2015, averaging 12% lower than the previous year’s inventory.

 Months supply of inventory, MSI, is calculated by dividing the number of homes available in a given month by the number of homes that have gone under contract for the same month.
 The result will be the number of months needed to absorb today’s inventory, otherwise known as MSI.

-Typically, MSI numbers of a healthy market represent 6 months supply of inventory.
+Typically, MSI numbers of a healthy market represent 6 months' supply of inventory.
 As detailed in the chart below, the MSI in North Side neighborhoods, (regardless of home size), all fell well below healthy levels of a balanced market.

 2016 – What We Saw in the Market